ndieckow/aoc-2023/README.md

 In general, $N$ always refers to the number of lines in the input.
 If not, I will mention it.

 ## Day 01
-For part 1, the complexity is $\mathcal O(N \cdot m)$, where $m$ is the length of the longest string.
+For part 1, the complexity is $\mathcal O(N \cdot \ell)$, where $\ell$ is the length of the longest string.
 Assuming it to be constant, we have linear complexity, $\mathcal O(N)$.
 For part 2, we have an additional loop through all one-digit numbers, but since there's always exactly 10 of them, the complexity remains linear.

 # Day 02
 $\mathcal O(N)$.
 I initially missed the part about returning the cubes after each set is drawn, which cost me some time.
 Didn't get on the leaderboard.